African greys have bright red tails, which are instantly recognizable against their light grey plumage.

 African greys live in trees and moist lowland forests.
 They also make the following their home:

 - Wooded savannahs

-They tend to roost in trees that sit over water, giving them easy access to food and hydration.
+They roost in trees that sit over water, giving them easy access to food and hydration.
 They set up homes in tree holes where they’re sheltered from the elements.

-As a result, there’s stiff competition from other African greys for the best territory.
-To defend it, African greys use their brightly-colored tail, which serves as a warning to other rival parrots.
+So, there’s competition from other African greys for the best territory.
+African greys use their brightly-colored tail, which serves as a warning to rival parrots.

 Attract A Mate

 The brighter the plumage, the more likely an African grey is to attract a breeding partner.

 In sexual reproduction, red is a sign of quality.
 Scientists believe that red feathers show that the parrot can produce superior offspring.
 Bright tail feathers also signify that the African grey is healthy and devoid of conditions that affect its reproductive abilities.